miker704/Strife/patch_V5_notes.md

     - Added new version of CloseXIcon, backed up old version under suffix old all components using it has been changed to the new version.
     - Added new version of OverFlowEllipsisIcon, backed up old version under suffix old all components using it has been changed to the new version.
     - Added new version of LogoutIcon, backed up old version under suffix old all components using it has been changed to the new version.
-    - Added the new security keys section for user settings.
+    - Added the new security keys section in user settings.
+    - Renamed two factor auth section to Authentication App and edited subtext in user settings.